rinnocente/gromed/README.md

 Change the password, that initially is set to *mammamia* , with the **passwd** command.

 ### Use of vector instruction sets (SIMD)

-Different binaries and libraries have been compiled for some of the SIMD instruction sets :
-** None SSE2 SSE4.1 AVX_256 AVX2_256 AVX_512 **
-each in different build subdirs of gromacs-2016.3.
-By default the binary and libraries compiled with SSE2, that should be supported by now by everything, has been installed.
+By default the installed binary and libraries of gromacs  are compiled for the SSE2 simd instructions, that by now, should be supported by everything.
-A script can eventually install a more performant version automatically :
+If you have a more perfomant SIMD instruction set like **SSE4.1 AVX_256 AVX2_256 AVX_512** you can compile and install in an easy way a better suited version :
 ```
 cd gromacs-2016.3
 bash tune-gromacs.sh
 ```
-this script uses sudo and therefore the password is required.
+this script uses sudo to install gromacs.

-### Tree of directories in the gromed user dir :
+### Tree of directories in /home/gromed :

-Tree under /home/gromed      :
 ```
 .
 |-- downloads
-|-- gromacs-2016.3
+|-- gromacs-5.1.4
 |   |-- admin
-|   |-- build-AVX2_256
-|   |-- build-AVX_256
-|   |-- build-AVX_512
-|   |-- build-None
 |   |-- build-SSE2
-|   |-- build-SSE4.1
 |   |-- cmake
 |   |-- docs
 |   |-- scripts
 |   |-- share
 |   |-- src
 |   `-- tests
-`-- plumed-2.3.1
+`-- plumed2
     |-- CHANGES
     |-- developer-doc
     |-- include